About Us

 Director of Transit

-As Director of the Transportation Department, Mrs. Kendricks oversees the day-to-day operations of Montebello Bus Lines (MBL), the third largest municipal transportation provider in Los Angeles County.
+As Director of the Transportation Department, John Soria oversees the day-to-day operations of Montebello Bus Lines (MBL), the third largest municipal transportation provider in Los Angeles County.

 MBL operates seven local routes, one express route, a semi-fixed-route feeder service and a Dial-A-Taxi service that has provided transportation services to more than seven million riders annually over the past decade.